trinidad/trinidad_init_services/README.md

     run_user: trinidad
     # ...

-This causes the the server to run with non-root privileges (it essentially executes as `sudo -u run_user jsvc ...`).
+This causes the server to run with non-root privileges (it essentially executes as `sudo -u run_user jsvc ...`).

 On some platforms, however, it may be required that you use the JSVC `-user` argument.